Serres: Municipality

 The present Serres municipality was formed at the 2011 local government reform by the merger of the following 6 former municipalities, that became municipal units of the new municipality: Ano Vrontou, Kapetan Mitrousi, Lefkonas, Oreini, Serres, and Skoutari.

-The municipality has an area of 600.479 km^{2}, the municipal unit 252.973 km^{2}.
+The municipality has an area of 600.479 km2, the municipal unit 252.973 km2.

 Climate

-Serres has a hot summer Mediterranean climate (Köppen Csa) with some Humid (Cfa) influences.
+Serres has a hot summer Mediterranean climate (Köppen Csa) with some humid subtropical (Cfa) influences.
 Serres has an irregular precipitation pattern throughout the year and rainfall is fairly light year round.
 July and August are the driest months.
 Due to its inland location Serres has particularly hot summers, while winters are cool but rarely very cold.
 According to the HNMS climate Atlas the Serres regional unit reaches an average annual sunshine close to 2.600 hours.
 The lowest temperature ever recorded in Serres was -23.0 °C on January 27, 1963 while the highest was 44.6 °C on July 25, 2007.
 In June 2024, the Hellenic National Meteorological Service station in Serres reached a mean maximum temperature of 37.6 °C which is along with Sparta Greece's record for June.
 Also, in July 2024 Serres reached a mean maximum temperature of 39.1 °C which is Greece's record to date, while it recorded 14 consecutive days over 40.0 °C.

+Climate data for Serres AWS, Hellenic National Meteorological Service 32 m a.s.l.